dragdev-studios/PostBin/README.md

 1.  `POST /documents` with a text/plain body returns JSON `{"key": "url_part"}` or `{"url": "new_url"}`
 2. Ratelimit is greater than or equal to 5/5s
 3. Ratelimit response is JSON (html is only allowed in extreme circumstances, like if cloudflare responds instead.).
-If `x-ratelimit-reset-after` response headers can be used in replacement of body if required.
+`x-ratelimit-reset-after` response headers can be used in replacement of body if required.
 4. `GET /raw/:key` returns the text/plain content of the key
 5. `HEAD /:key` or `HEAD /:raw/key` or `HEAD /documents[/:key]` returns a 200 response, or other information response regarding the status of the service, rather than 404 for not found/